 What will you do if your car breaks down while you are on the way?
 Ah, it can be quite a hassle to get some help on the road.
-Making such breakups less stressful is HONK, an on demand app which offers roadside assistance at amazingly low prices, that too with an ETA of 15 to 30 minutes.
+Making such breakups less stressful is HONK, an on-demand app that offers roadside assistance at amazingly low prices, that too with an ETA of 15 to 30 minutes.
 Honk has already received funding of $13.25 Million.
-We interviewed Corey Brundage, the CEO of Honk to know more about his on demand startup.
+We interviewed Corey Brundage, the CEO of Honk to know more about his on-demand startup.

 Q1.
-Starting on demand Roadside assistance platform is definitely a great idea.
+Starting an on-demand Roadside assistance platform is definitely a great idea.
 Tell us a little about HONK and your personal motivation for starting this platform.

 Q2.
 Can you give us a rundown of how it works?